dharanidadi/Week_0/README.md

 ## A note on Optional reading -

 Optional reading material has been provided in the form of links in many places with **Optional Reading** mentioned next to them/ above them.
 These are kept in case you wish to know about those topics in detail or if you did not understand the content properly.
+In case you do not get stuck at any point, we would advise you to read them after you have gone through the entire documentation.
+If you do get stuck at some point, then you may refer them.
 Effort has been made to keep the documentation self-contained, but we are human too ...

 ## Preliminary Installation <a name="Preliminary"></a>
 **WARNING** - The following installation procedures can make you do stuff like this ...